hipe/treebis/README.md

 ### Frequently Asked Questions

   #### Q: why use it?
-  #### A: Because you want a consistent way to wrap these common tasks that doesn't explicitly rely on shelling out to the underlying system
+  #### A: Because you want a consistent way to wrap these common tasks that doesn't explicitly rely on shelling out to the underlying system, or other hodgepodges.

   #### Q: why not use it?
   #### A: Because it doesn't do what you want or it does what you do not want.